4 May 2026 · Analysis of Rap Music

 Career Overview

 Finally Rich (2012), released on Interscope Records, was his major label debut and contained I Don't Like, Love Sosa, and Hate Bein' Sober.
 He was seventeen years old.
 The album's production — minimal, ominous, 808-heavy — became the global template for drill.
-His personal life was chaotic: legal problems, label disputes, and the death of close associates including his cousin and protege Lil JoJo defined his early career.
+His personal life was chaotic — legal problems, label disputes, and a major 2012 controversy after rival Chicago rapper Lil JoJo was murdered and Keef appeared to mock the death online.
+He later lost close Glo Gang affiliates, including his protégé Capo and his cousin and collaborator Fredo Santana.
 He has released an extraordinary volume of material independently through his Glo Gang label, pioneering a streaming-era independent model that influenced how many subsequent artists released music.

 Discography